dasannikov/Vault/README.md

 - You manage your memory (`Free` means delete and release memory)

 ## Vault.Array
 `Vault.Array` is continius array of unmanaged types with dynamic array size and ability to remove element.
-Similar to C++ std::vector container.
+Similar to C++ `std::vector` container.
 C# don't have collection like `Vault.Array`.
 Most similar realization with `List<T>` is approx. 20x slower in speed.

-Main porpose of `Vault.Array` is dynamic creation of array with abillity to free memory without GC.
+Main porpose of `Vault.Array` is dynamic and fast creation of arrays with abillity to free memory without GC.

 ```csharp